 - NMB slides Lab 3

 Arslan, O. Neuroanatomical Basis of Clinical Neurology.
-1st edition, 2001.
-Parthenon Publications.
+2nd edition, 2015.
+CRC Press Publications.

-This book is another new textbook that very deftly weaves neuroscience/neuroanatomy with clinical neurology (as the title suggests).
+This book deftly weaves neuroscience/neuroanatomy with clinical neurology (as the title suggests).
 This book is an excellent book for the student who learns well by "reading."
 It is a much more text-oriented book than the others, and it is jam packed with clinical correlates (perhaps similar to the Moore anatomy text, except it is neuro).
-Though it has taken some readings, I have developed considerable respect for this textbook. - Dr. R. Clough
+Though it has taken some readings, I have developed considerable respect for this textbook. - Dr. Clough

 Blumenfeld, H. Neuroanatomy Through Clinical Cases.
 2nd edition, 2010.
 Sinauer Associates, Inc.

-This text is recommended by Drs.
-Clough and Shea.
+This text is highly recommended and sidely used in medical schools.
 This is an excellent and current textbook that weaves clinical neurology with basic neuroanatomy very effectively.
 It contains abundant, well prepared figures along with several examples of neuroimaging.
 Additionally, it contains abudant clinical case scenarios and descriptions that are very useful in our curriculum.
 I have found this textbook to be one of the best newer texts I have seen.
-It is reasonably priced and comes with a FREE 2-year subscription to the interactive eBook. - Dr. R. Clough
+It is reasonably priced and comes with a FREE 2-year subscription to the interactive eBook. - Dr. Clough

 Haines, D. Fundamental Neuroscience for Basic and Clinical Applications.
 5th edition, 2018.
 Saunders.